Corruption in Switzerland: Government

-The Transparency International Global Barometer 2013 shows that 58% of the surveyed households believe that corruption has not changed over the past two years, and 28% believe that it has actually increased.
-The same survey also shows that political parties are considered the most corrupt institution in Switzerland.
+The Transparency International Global Barometer 2013 showed that political parties were considered the most corrupt institution in Switzerland.
+On a scale of 1 (not at all corrupt) to 5 (extremely corrupt), the Swiss rated their political parties at 3.3.

+A Transparency International Switzerland report published in February 2024 also found that every second Swiss company that exports goods is confronted with demands for bribes or gifts.
+According to the study, 63% of companies comply with these demands.

 Cases of excessive force, lengthy detention and abuse against migrants or asylum seekers have been reported.
 In some cases police officers have been given suspended sentences or suspended fines for using excessive force while arresting individuals.

 Nepotism is considered an issue when dealing with corruption since many people know each other given the close proximity and social, economic and military structures in Switzerland.

+The Helsinki Commission of the US Congress has strongly criticized the functioning of the Swiss judiciary and courts in 2023; namely by saying they are "corrupt".

 Business

 Regarding business and corruption, companies do not consider corruption a problem for doing business in Switzerland, and Swiss companies are active in Corporate Social Responsibility that are generally in line with OECD Guidelines for multinational enterprises.

 But the Swiss system has also enabled some types of organisation to operate with little or no transparency or oversight such as those linked to commodities trade.